Extend App Nap

 Activity Monitor.
 Launch your app with the Activity Monitor app (found in

 /Applications/Utilities) running.
-Click the Energy button, and view the status of your app in the App Nap column. shows an app that’s currently in App Nap.
+Click the Energy button, and view the status of your app in the App Nap column.
+Figure 3-3 shows an app that’s currently in App Nap.

 Enhancing App Nap